Ana Bárbara: 2005 Latin Grammy recognition

-2008 José José special tribute concert
+2008 and 2009

-In July 2008, Bárbara made a special appearance in a star-studded concert tribute for legendary Mexican icon José José.
-She performed his classic hit titled Lo Pasado, Pasado and was acclaimed for one of the night's highlight performance.
-She was also recognized for being the night's best dressed.
+In 2008, Ana Bárbara appeared in a concert tribute for José José, performing his hit Lo Pasado, Pasado.

-Soon after Universal Music Latin Entertainment bought out Fonovisa Records, new record executives pressured her for a new album.
-She announced a new album in the works for the fall of 2009.
-In April 2009, she was featured on the cover of People en Español on the "Los 50 Más Bellos" list, alongside Maite Perroni, and Eva Longoria, among others.
+In April 2009, she was featured on the cover of People en Español on the "Los 50 Más Bellos" list.

 Return to recording and Fonovisa departure

 Several compilation albums and DVDs were released during her time off, such as Una Mujer, Un Sueño and Para Ti, Mi Historia.
 Compilation albums featuring peers such as Alicia Villarreal, Jennifer Pena, and Selena, were also released by record label Fonovisa.
-After taking nearly five years off from recording, Bárbara remained a favorite in the music industry.
+After taking nearly five years off from recording, Ana Bárbara remained a favorite in the music industry.
 AllMusic.com said: "She has not only dominated the Grupero movement, but Ana Bárbara is one of the driving forces behind the Grupero-style realization."
 During the pre-planning and creative realization of album Rompiendo Cadenas, she began to deviate from her Grupero beginnings and slowly traversed into Latin Pop.
 This musical change became evident in the fall of 2009 with the release of Rompiendo Cadenas; an uptempo Urban/Pop track, produced by Dominican duo Luny Tunes featuring Reggaeton duo Dyland & Lenny.
 The music video for Rompiendo Cadenas was filmed in La Habana, Cuba and quickly reached over four million views on YouTube.
 Rompiendo Cadenas debuted at number 39 on Billboard's Latin Pop Songs on November 12, 2009.
 Two alternate versions of the song "Rompiendo Cadenas" premiered on iTunes, one in banda and another in acoustic.
 Bárbara introduced her Latin pop album Rompiendo Cadenas in January 2010.
 During its press conference, she described the departure with label Fonovisa Records.
 Not only did the album Rompiendo Cadenas reveal a completely different genre, but she was also sole songwriter of the 10-track album, a challenge she had never experimented with.
 Furthermore, Fonovisa Records request to reconsider and change the music style or terminate the contract.
 Ana Bárbara left Fonovisa after increasing problems and immediately launched Rompiendo Cadenas on her own record label AB Productions / (Lo Busqué Productions).